MicrosoftDocs/power-pages-docs/power-pages-docs/configure/search/overview.md

 The following sections detail how global search works in Power Pages and describe the various configuration options available.

-## Tables searchable in Power Pages global search
+## Tables searchable in global search

 Provides intelligent search by applying AI technology to interpret natural language such as misspellings, common abbreviations, and synonyms to deliver quality results.